corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/log4j-patches.md

 * Flow management console 1.0.3
 * Business Network membership management 1.1.2

-You can find more information about this patch release in the [release notes](../../en/release-notes/corda-enterprise-4.8.html#previous-versions-of-corda-enterprise).
+You can find more information about this patch release in the respective CENM release notes.

 ### Update December 24 2021

 Business Network Manager tool 1.0.1 update has been released.
-Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.
+Please check the [patch release timetable](#corda-enterprise-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.

 All fixes move dependencies to Log4j 2.16.0.

 ### Update December 22 2021

 An update for CENM 1.4.3 has been released, and version 1.0.2 has been released for the node management and flow management consoles.
-Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.
+Please check the [patch release timetable](#corda-enterprise-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.

 All fixes move dependencies to Log4j 2.16.0.